|

 little bit of strategy and creativity.
 External commercial filters (and

-– partially if next to the pool, or perhaps almost fully if at a higher
+under ground – partially if next to the pool, or perhaps almost fully if

-some UV sterilizers (center picture above) may be covered in mulch or similar
+(center picture above) may be covered in mulch or similar landscape

 hardest to hide discreetly.
 Some hardware made for the aquatic garden is

-granite outdoor speaker (right picture above) that has been in my service for
+faux granite outdoor speaker (right picture above) that has been in my

 J |